stevep/bsg-recruit/readme.md

 BSG - Recruit
 =============

-Use this tool to analyze the make up of your BSG The Board Game team.
+Use this tool to analyze the make up of your BSG The Board Game crew.

 Features:
 --------